dgcameron/erpcloudextract/README.md

 ### **ICS (not recommended)**

+ICS connects your applications, on-premise with Cloud (Integration Cloud Service) and helps in design, monitor, and manage connections between your applications.
+Automate & manage business Process (Process Cloud Service) Build Applications Visually (Visual Builder Cloud Service).
 ICS is generally a transaction integration platform, and while ICS supports bulk transaction extracts, this is not recommended for large data sets.
 ICS can chunk data, but the technology is better suited to real time transaction integration.
 Therefore this option will not be detailed in this document.

 ### **OTBI Options**